 Ideabatic’s story started in late 2014, when founder Kitty Liao participated in a humanitarian hackathon at CERN and realised that there is a big problem across the world.

 According to the World Health Organisation (WHO), each year, 2-3 million children die of a vaccine-preventable disease and 19.5 million miss basic vaccinations.
 Up to 85% of the vaccines are spoiled before they reach their destination and at least $1 billion of resources are wasted every year.
-This is because the cold-chain in the last few miles of the delivery is broken.
-Last-mile journeys last up to 7 days on bikes, donkeys and canoes but current systems have freezing problems and last for only 8 hours.
+One of the major issues is that the cold-chain in the last few miles of the delivery is broken.
+Last-mile journeys can take from hours up to 7 days on bikes, donkeys and canoes but current carriers have freezing problems and last for only 8 hours when in use.

 She founded Ideabatic inspired by the thermodynamic term ‘adiabatic’.
 Her vision is to help people with innovation in hardware-focused engineering and to encourage scientists and engineers to work on global problems.

 Inspired by Kitty’s vision, Ideabatic has expanded to a team of like-minded individuals from diverse background ranging from low temperature physics, design, electronic engineering, mechanical engineering, finance and medicine.
 Ideabatic's SMILE vaccine carrier is designed to solve these challenges and has been tested and proven.

 We are welcoming talented individuals and collaborators who share the same passion to join the journey to spread SMILE across the world.